kenrestivo/djdash/README.md

 When the buffer goes to zero, the DJ's transmission has dropped out and the listeners will hear several seconds of the jukebox instead.
 Good buffer status is essential to a good streaming transmission.
 Ideally it is a nice straight line.
 If the buffer is choppy or low, or has dropouts, the DJ needs to increase their available bandwidth, and/or reduce load on the computer doing the streaming.

 ### Listeners
 Shows the listener count.
-Listener counts are calculated by some hairy custom code on the streaming server, which will eventually be rewritten nicely and folded into this dashboard.
+The server pulls this off of Icecast, and updates in near-real-time to the dashboard via pub/sub, and to the main SPAZ site via JSON file.

 ### Now Playing
-Again, generated from some hairy code on the server.
-It too will eventually find its way here.
+Also pulled from Icecast, and munged and updated in near-real-time to the dashboard via pub/sub.
+Also pushed to file for the main SPAZ site to use.

 ### Listener location
 DIsplays a dynamically-updated geo-encoded map of listeners location, based on IP address.

 ### Upcoming shows and now scheduled
 Displays what show is currently scheduled and the next shows scheduled.
+This is pulled from Airtime APIs, and massively transformed in order to be localizable on the client.
+An endpoint provides an HTML-ifed schedule localized into the local timezone.

 ### Chat
 An alternate UI to the main SPAZ radio chat, so that DJ's can chat while monitoring the other things simultaneously, in one window.
+The chat uses MQTT as a backend, to conserve bandwidth on mobile networks.

 ## Why???

 Because the DJ's like to chat with the listeners.
 And they like to see whether their connection has dropped out, and what's the status of the buffer.
 And they like to see a running count of listeners.
+And where they're located.

 ## Future